vatsaldutt/CRYSTAL-MARK-I/README.md

 CRYSTAL responds only when:

-* A wake word is detected **or**
+* A wake word is detected or
 * The user is visually engaged (eye contact detected)

 If you’re not looking at CRYSTAL, it often won’t respond—even if it hears speech.
-This creates **human-like turn-taking** and eliminates accidental activations.
+This creates human-like turn-taking and eliminates accidental activations.

 ---

 ### Gesture Control via MediaPipe (Vision-Based HCI)

-Using **MediaPipe hand and body tracking**, CRYSTAL MARK I supports:
+Using MediaPipe hand and body tracking, CRYSTAL MARK I supports:

 * Gesture-based computer control
 * Vision-triggered commands
 * Hands-free interaction without speech

-This makes CRYSTAL a **vision-driven human–computer interface**, not just a voice assistant.
+This makes CRYSTAL a vision-driven human–computer interface, not just a voice assistant.

 ---